 Insurance companies are seeing how artificial intelligence can build competitive advantage.

-Why have insurers been so slow to embrace machine learning when organisations in other sectors are busy collaborating with machines, and applying artificial intelligence, to create new business models, reduce risk, improve efficiency and drive new competitive advantages?
+Why have insurers been so slow to embrace machine learning when organizations in other sectors are busy collaborating with machines, and applying artificial intelligence, to create new business models, reduce risk, improve efficiency and drive new competitive advantages?

 Essentially, machine learning refers to a set of algorithms that use historical data to predict current or future outcomes.
 For example, banks use machine learning algorithms to monitor for fraud or irregular activity on credit cards.

-Today, machine learning has become a hot topic in many sectors fuelled, in large part, by the increasing availability of data and low cost, scalable cloud computing, the availability of masses of unstructured data, and the ongoing drive for operational efficiency and cost management.
+Today, machine learning has become a hot topic in many sectors fueled, in large part, by the increasing availability of data and low cost, scalable cloud computing, the availability of masses of unstructured data, and the ongoing drive for operational efficiency and cost management.

 For the insurance sector, we see machine learning as a fundamental game-changer since most insurance companies today are focused on three main objectives: improving compliance, improving cost structures and improving competitiveness.
 Machine learning can form at least part of the answer to all three.

-Improving compliance: Today’s machine learning algorithms, techniques and technologies can be used to review, analyse and assess information in pictures, videos and voice conversations.
+Improving compliance: Today’s machine learning algorithms, techniques and technologies can be used to review, analyze and assess information in pictures, videos and voice conversations.
 One immediate benefit, for example, is the ability to better monitor and understand interactions between customers and sales agents in order to improve controls over mis-selling of products.

 Improving cost structures: With a significant portion of an insurer’s cost structure devoted to human resources, any shift towards automation should deliver significant cost savings.
 Using machine learning insurers could cut their claims processing time down from a number of months to just a matter of minutes.